garrett-yoon/ITP_Battleship/README.md

 8. Have the AI opponent make a guess, update player on if the AI made a hit or miss
 9. Display the updated boards
 10. Repeat steps 5 - 9 until the game is lost/won

+# Files
++ AI_opponent.py: contains functions for the AI player, to be called into main.yp